How to prepare your plants for moving.

 Your household possessions aren’t limited to your furniture.
 Plants are intrinsic to our health, and give us a connection to nature.

-And many people consider plants to be part of the family.
+That’s why many people consider plants part of the family, so to speak.
 They bring an aesthetic of quality and value to the lives of so many.
 So moving plants can be just as important, and for some people, more important, than moving household furniture.

 Obviously, they will need a special mover who will do their best to transport your beloved plants with care.
 We’ve written this article, to share the methods we consider to be good practice when moving plants.